wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/Vue/Vue-EPractices-Reference.md

 - [How we do Vue: one year later](https://parg.co/U6b): How we, at GitLab, write VueJS, one year later.

+- [2017-A Look at Angular Alongside Vue](https://johnpapa.net/a-look-at-angular-alongside-vue-1/):  wanted to get a sense of how it compared, how it works, and how it feels to develop an app with it.
+I spent a few days on and off learning parts of Vue to write a small app.

 # StyleGuide: 样式指南

 - [2017-Writing Vue Components with Flow](https://alligator.io/vuejs/components-flow/): Getting Flow to work with Vue is a bit tricky as it involves several dependencies and minor configuration tweaks to make them all work properly together, so let’s start out by installing those first.